syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 ## Drag indicator view

-To drag and drop the items by `DragIndicatorView`, set the `SfListView.DragStartMode` property to `OnDragIndicator`.
-To display the dragging item, define any custom user interface(UI) in `DragIndicatorView`.
+To drag and drop the items by the `DragIndicatorView`, set the `SfListView.DragStartMode` property to `OnDragIndicator`.
+To display the dragging item, define any custom user interface(UI) in the `DragIndicatorView`.

-N> You must set the SfListView instance as reference to the `ListView` property in `DragIndicatorView`.
+N> You must set the SfListView instance as a reference to the `ListView` property in `DragIndicatorView`.

 {% tabs %}
 {% highlight xaml hl_lines="15"%}